 And be sure to ask staff members and volunteers at the shelter for any information about the dog’s personality and behavior since you might not get the full picture of who your dog truly is by visiting him at the shelter.

 “When visiting with a dog, understand that the dog is living in a state of high stress,” Claflin said.
 “That level of stress commonly alters a dog’s behavior.”

 A dog who seems very laid back and chill could actually be completely shut down psychologically because of that stress, according to Claflin.
 So that super laid-back and chill dog could become a ball of energy once he’s settled into your household and comes out of his shell.

 This is why it’s important to allow your dog to decompress and get comfortable in his new home before really assessing who he is.
 Many rescue dogs need time to open up and really let their true personalities shine.

 “Visiting a dog in the shelter is important, but understand that their personality and behavior commonly changes once settled into a new home,” Claflin said.

 “At Animal Haven, the rescue shelter I work with, they do a very commendable job placing their dogs with appropriate families to minimize returns, which leads to stress for the family as well as the dog,” Semel said.

-It’s important the rescue you work with knows how to make decisions about whether an individual dog is good with kids, can handle an urban environment, and similar personality traits — especially since it helps limit inappropriate pairings, which leads to happier dogs and dog parents.
+It’s important that the rescue you work with knows as much information as possible about your new dog so you can make the best decision possible.
+The staff should know whether an individual dog is good with kids, can handle an urban environment, and similar personality traits — especially since it helps limit inappropriate pairings, which leads to happier dogs and dog parents.